stkent/stkent.github.io/_posts/2016-02-05-adventures-with-javadocs-part-2.md

 {% include kramdown_definitions.md %}

 This is the follow-up to [Adventures with Javadocs, part 1]({% post_url 2016-01-28-adventures-with-javadocs-part-1 %}).
-If you haven't already, please go read that - this post will build on the sample project constructed there, and explore the extra configuration needed to properly handle Android framework classes.
+If you haven’t already, please go read that - this post will build on the sample project constructed there, and explore the extra configuration needed to properly handle Android framework classes.

 <!--more-->

 # Introducing Android Framework Classes

-Let's add a third test class to our project, again in a separate package:
+Let’s add a third test class to our project, again in a separate package:

 {% highlight java %}
 package com.github.stkent.javadoctests.package3;